Elektra/Asylum Records, released summer 1986

 Bought: Our Price Richmond

 Some improvised music hits you at just the right age, to the extent that 30 years later you can still hum along to all the solos.
-Baby boomers were lucky enough to have Kind Of Blue, Time Out or Mingus Ah Um, but for jazz fans brought up on Weather Report and ’80s Miles rather than Brubeck and Mingus, albums like Magnetic might well be etched upon the memory.
+Baby boomers were lucky enough to have Kind Of Blue, Time Out or Mingus Ah Um but jazz fans brought up on Weather Report and ’80s Miles had albums like Magnetic.

 In the mid-’80s, recording and instrument technology was moving quickly, maybe too quickly.
 This development influenced all kinds of music, from rock to fusion, and, in the wrong hands, led to a lot of grossly-overproduced, unmemorable stuff that barely holds up today.
 As a few people have said, 1986 may be the worst music year of the decade.